shenchaoran/IBIS_2.6b4/README.md

 4) a subsection of a lat/lon grid, 20 points wide in longitude, 15 points high in latitude, starting at point (ilon,ilat), at one (18th) level and 12 times, beginning at time step itime: istart is (ilon,ilat,18,itime) icount is (20,15,1,12)

 HOW TO ADD NEW CODE TO READ A FILE:
 To read a file, use subroutine readvar in ies-io.f.
 This subroutine assumes that the variable being read has dimensions called longitude, latitude, possibly time, and possibly another dimension, which is named in the call.
-Only the bare essentials are returned.
+Only the bare are returned.

 General call:
     call readvar(filen,varname,name3d,istart,icount,values,